 We are subject to macro-economic fluctuations in the U.S. and worldwide economy.
 Concerns about consumer and investor confidence, volatile corporate profits and reduced capital spending, international conflicts, terrorist and military activity, civil unrest and pandemic illness could reduce customer orders or cause customer order cancellations.
+For example, the COVID-19 pandemic has and may continue to cause adverse impacts on global economic activity which could negatively impact our business.
 In addition, political and social turmoil related to international conflicts and terrorist acts may put further pressure on economic conditions in the United States and abroad.